tdelavoux/Arise/docs/atom-components/shuffle.md

 ## Customize and Rules

-The `AtomShuffle` component will allow you to define when to trigger a shuffle and the rules using the options as Object `new AtomShuffleInstance(Options)`.
+The `AriseShuffle` component will allow you to define when to trigger a shuffle and the rules using the options as Object `new AriseShuffleInstance(Options)`.

 In the example below you may search by matching names and by category